LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/studio/_index.md

 ### Swagger Documentation

-This application also implements [Swagger](https://swagger.io/) for an api documentation page.
-Once your application is running you can view the swagger docs here at the following location: http://localhost:8080/swagger-ui/index.html.
+This application also implements [Swagger](https://swagger.io/) for an API documentation page.
+Once your application is running you can view the Swagger docs here at the following location: http://localhost:8080/swagger-ui/index.html.

 You'll see a page that looks nothing like any view we created in our other MVC applications.
 What you see running in the browser is not at all a client-side application, but rather, some documentation resources for the API itself.